magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 1. Download the Magic Leap Remote Render package from the Package Manager within the Magic Leap Hub.
 2. Enable Wifi Bridge in the “Device Bridge”
 3. After installing **Magic Leap Remote Render**, the Hub will automatically update to display a Remote Render tile on the home screen.
+(If you don't see Remote Rendering at first, restart The Hub.)
 4. Click **Launch** on the Remote Rendering (Preview) tile from the Magic Leap Hub home screen.

 ![Remote Rendering Tile](/img/remote-rendering/remote-rendering-ml-hub-tile.png)